 What Is the Word Aware Approach?

 Bowers, Kirby & Deacon (2010) found vocabulary impacts reading.
-Word Aware uses STAR (Spark, Teach, Activate, Review).
+Word Aware uses STAR (Select, Teach, Activate, Review).
 Schools use it to build learner vocabulary.
 Elleman, Lindo, Morphy & Compton (2009) link this to better comprehension and progress.

 The programme centres on the STAR framework, a four-step process for teaching vocabulary: